MouseBiteLabs/TNY-TKROM/README.md

 # Bill of Materials

 Capacitors should be at least 16V rated.
 Resistor wattage is negligible.
+C6 allows the use of modern Alliance-brand SRAM (55 ns).
+If you are using an older SRAM with slower access times, you may need to remove C6.

 | Reference Designator  | Part Number/Value | Footprint  |
 | ------------- | ------------- | ------------- |